Helpful Information for School Administrators

-- In the aftermath of a death, people want information and will look for it wherever they can find it.
-One of the most
+the aftermath of a death, people want information and will look for it wherever they can find it.
+One of the most important

-important and meaningful things you can do for your staff and students is to deliver accurate information about the death
+and meaningful things you can do for your staff and students is to deliver accurate information about the death in a timely,

-staff members who are acquainted with the person who died.
-Examples may be a part time staff member, a coach known to a small
+are acquainted with the person who died.
+Examples may be a part time staff member, a coach known to a small group of students

 - The Crisis Team in your school can determine which staff members and students need information about the death and